ysig/GraKeL/doc/user_manual/introduction.rst

       | Example: :code:`H2O_labels = {0: 'O', 1: 'H', 2:'H'}`

     .. note::
-      Normally in the literature labels correspond to numbers or single symbols and not to vector-like objects which are defined as attributes.
+      Normally in the literature *labels* correspond to scalars or single symbols and not to vector-like objects, which are defined as *attributes*.
       As far as the input representation is concerned the second object is either labels or attributes for graph **vertices** and the distinction between attributed kernels or labeled once is specified for each kernel.
-Here we have made the assumption that never a kernel uses both labels or attributes for vertices and if it does so a label representation can be applied such that the kernel can use only the one kind of labels.
+Here we have made the assumption that never a kernel uses both labels or attributes for *vertices* and if it does so, a label representation can be applied such that the kernel can use only the one kind of labels.

 3. The third *optional* element is a graph labeling of edges: